Klosmi/html-basics/JS-basic.md

 - eg.:
   *An other example, where our function generates a function (based on an input)*
-  *This finction can show if the number I give, is between min and max (eg. 1 and 10).*
+  *This function can show if the number I give, is between min and max (eg. 1 and 10).*

   *Short explanation:*
   *we're using the between() function, that accepts 2 parameters (min, max), but it returns another function, that accepts 1 single parameter (num).*